opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 Requests the metadata for a particular style, so that a client has more information about a potential style of interest.
 The response format (typically HTML or JSON, but extensions can easily supply others) is determined using HTTP content negotiation.

-In the sample bellow, we request information about the *topographic* style.
+In the sample below, we request information about the *topographic* style.
 The full response can be retrieved using this request:
 <https://demo.ldproxy.net/daraa/styles/topographic/metadata?f=json>

 ```json